ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ![SOAP API Proxy test](./images/designer-soap-proxy-test-allB.png)

 >**Note:** We did not use a Properties and did not change the endpoint for the Proxy policy in the assembly panel, because the WSDL does have the correct endpoint on the Secure Gateway in Bluemix.
-In reality, you would probably want to create a property that will point to the right endpoint depending on the environment.
+You would probably want to create a property that will point to the right endpoint depending on the environment.
-We did not publish the service in the integration catalog on the remote Manager, since this is exactly the same procedure as for a REST Service.
+We did not publish the service in the integration catalog on the remote Manager since this is exactly the same procedure as for a REST Service.

 # Step 8 - Create a SOAP to REST API
 >With the 2018 version, this step has been greatly simplified.
 Similarly to the previous step, we use the designer but instead of using SOAP proxy, we use a REST proxy.
 We will see that API Connect generates a lot of configurations automatically.
-Notice that SOAP to REST in this context means that we have a SOAP back-end and we expose it in REST JSON, hence SOAP to REST.
+Notice that SOAP to REST in this context means that we have a SOAP back end and we expose it in REST JSON, hence SOAP to REST.
 We could have had another view and call it REST to SOAP :-).
 We are not documenting all the steps to add the API because it is very similar to the previous step, the only difference being the selection of REST proxy at the very beginning.

 1. Click on Add and select New API